m-deepankar-singh/cultus-platform/docs/prd.md

 *   Ensure compliance with relevant data privacy regulations (e.g., GDPR).
 *   Regular automated backups configured within Supabase.
 *   Anonymize or aggregate data for cross-client reporting viewed by the Viewer role.
+*   Secure storage for student-submitted real-world projects (e.g., GitHub links, text files).
+*   Secure storage and handling of student video recordings for simulated interviews, including clear policies on data retention and access.
+Compliance with privacy regulations (e.g., consent for video recording and AI analysis).
+*   Data for AI model training/fine-tuning (if applicable) must be handled with strict privacy controls.
+*   Defining scope and functionality for "Expert Sessions."
+*   Ensuring Promotion Exams are appropriately challenging but fair, and that AI question generation is reliable for this purpose.
+*   Handling student progression logic accurately when Promotion Exams are passed or failed/skipped.

 ### 8.3.
 Scalability & performance
 *   Leverage Vercel's serverless architecture for automatic scaling.